SedFoam/sedfoam/tutorialsDyM/FallingSphereOverset/README.md

 Postprocessing
 ---------

-You can run the python script plot3DFallingSphere.py located in the folder tutorialsDyM/Py:
+You can run the python script plot3DFallingSphere.py located in the folder tutorialsDyM/Py.
+Make sure that the chosen mesh in the script is set to DynamycMesh="Overset".

 ```bash
 python plot3DFallingSphere.py